-Failure to follow this caution may result in personal injury or product and property damage.
+Failure to follow this caution may result in personal injury.

 Although special care has been taken to minimize sharp edges in the construction of your unit, be extremely careful when handling parts or reaching into the unit.

 • Keep Filter Clean